-Retinoids are available by prescription as well, with Tretinoin being one of the most widely-used.
-Studies have shown that Tretinoin can vastly improve the appearance of mild to severely sun-damaged skin, specifically targeting fine and coarse wrinkles, skin laxity (sagging), hyperpigmentation, and roughness10,11.
-One paper even wrote, ‘Amongst various anti-ageing agents, retinoids are the most promising agents that are available for the treatment of ageing.
-Amongst retinoids, tretinoin is the most potent and best-studied retinoid’ (Mukherjee et. al. 2006).
+Studies have shown that prescription retinoid can vastly improve the appearance of mild to severely sun-damaged skin, specifically targeting fine and coarse wrinkles, skin laxity (sagging), hyperpigmentation, and roughness10,11.
+One paper even wrote, ‘Amongst various anti-ageing agents, retinoids are the most promising agents that are available for the treatment of ageing.’
+(Mukherjee et. al. 2006).

-Tretinoin’s strength means that it can mildly irritate some sensitive skin, but this can be mitigated by using a lower-strength prescription or applying moisturiser before applying Tretinoin.
-Because Tretinoin—and all retinoids—increase skin cell turnover and make our skin sensitive, a sunscreen must be worn after using them.
-Take a look at our Guide to Tretinoin.
+Prescription retinoid’s strength means that it can mildly irritate some sensitive skin, but this can be mitigated by using a lower-strength prescription or applying moisturiser before applying prescription retinoid.
+Because prescription retinoid—and all retinoids—increase skin cell turnover and make our skin sensitive, a sunscreen must be worn after using them.
+Take a look at our Guide to Prescription Retinoid.

 Niacinamide is available both over-the-counter and by prescription.
 It’s most commonly a topical treatment (a cream, gel, or serum) but it can also be prescribed orally, as a tablet.
 It has several properties that have made it an extremely popular ingredient in skincare: it boosts production of collagen, ceramides, and lipids, which improves skin elasticity and reduces fine lines and wrinkles13.
 It can also even out skin tone by reducing redness, blotchiness, and hyperpigmentation13; and it reduces sebum production while still retaining skin moisture which makes it a great choice for acne-prone skin as well14.

 Niacinamide is a good option for anyone whose skin may be too sensitive for stronger treatments, as skin irritation after usage is very rare15.
-It’s also highly compatible with Tretinoin and Azelaic Acid, as well as many other ingredients.
+It’s also highly compatible with Prescription Retinoid and Azelaic Acid, as well as many other ingredients.
 Take a look at our Guide to Niacinamide.

 Facial acids act as chemical exfoliants, and Azelaic Acid is one of the most gentle yet effective facial acids out there.
 Azelaic Acid is a powerful treatment for acne, but it also clears up hyperpigmentation, inflammation, and redness left behind after trauma to the skin.
 It’s also frequently used to treat melasma and rosacea, with excellent results16,17, and it can prevent build-ups of dead skin cells which can contribute to skin dullness18.